CSCfi/csc-user-guide/docs/computing/connecting/ssh-keys.md

    longer than that, please
    [contact the CSC Service Desk](../../support/contact.md).

-!!! info "Using compatible format"
+!!! info "Required key format"
-      Your public key must be provided in the OpenSSH format, or it is not registered properly.
-The key must not have line breaks and there must not be any spaces in the key sequence.
-A key in the specified format looks like this:
+      Your public key should consist of the SSH key type and the key sequence, separated by a single space.
+If your key is improperly formatted, an error message is displayed.
+A key in the correct format looks like this:

       ```
       ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAIDlapOdeoxNvz/1AZFRjGAPnPj8pzzz3skI+a+yJS5b7